-I highly recommend watching the video on what the early Christians believed about the atonement (above) and reading 1 Corinthians 13:5 and Romans 5:12 in a few different versions.
+I highly recommend watching the video on what the early Christians believed about the atonement (above) and reading 1 Corinthians 13:5 and Romans 5:12 in a few different translations.
 If you read Romans 5:12 carefully you will notice that people die because of their own sin, not because of Adam's sin.
 We suffer because of Adam's sin, but we are not punished for Adam's sin.
 A baby might suffer because their mother smoked while pregnant, but the baby is not being punished for their mother's sin.
 God tells us that children should not be put to death for the sins of their fathers (Deut 24:16).
 Yes it's true we die because Adam sinned, but only because we've followed in his footsteps --"death spread to all men, because all sinned."
 (Ironically, Jesse Morrell, a man MacDonald would have likely opposed on a number of issues, has some brilliant insights into the doctrine of original sin, which have helped me better understand MacDonald's position.
 See the first of 8 parts here.)

 Little Daylight (This is one of MacDonald's children's stories.
 It's an edited version.
 The full version can be found in his book At the Back of the North Wind.)